 Four Signs of a Cracked Heat Exchanger:

-If you worry your furnace has a cracked heat exchanger, hire a pro with extensive experience in furnace installation right away so they can take a look at your system and, if needed, perform a furnace heat exchanger replacement.
-Costs should vary depending on the situation, but estimates run in the neighborhood of $1,000 to $3,000.
+If you suspect your furnace has a cracked heat exchanger, contact a pro experienced in furnace installation right away so they can examine your system and, if required, perform a furnace heat exchanger replacement.
+Costs will fluctuate depending on the situation, but estimates often hover around $1,000 to $3,000.

 Estimates aside, the good news is that heat exchangers are often protected by the warranty.
 You should review the warranty paperwork on your furnace, since while the warranty won't always cover the entire cost of repairs, it could significantly shrink your bill.

 How to Avoid a Cracked Heat Exchanger in Your Home

 One of the most convenient ways to prevent a problem in your furnace overall is with regular furnace maintenance.
 Furnaces provide the best possible return on investment when they run efficiently.
 Contacting a trained professional to examine your furnace for old parts, clogs in the air filters and other likely problems can help you avoid getting a big bill later on.

 It’s also helpful to take a look at your furnace filters every few months – it’s ideal some filters be changed every 90 days or sooner if they are dirty or grimy.
 While the filters aren't a part of the heat exchanger itself, the strain of pulling air through a clogged filter makes your entire furnace work harder to do its job.
 And the harder your furnace works, the more strain pieces like the heat exchanger will sustain.